violinist-dev/violinist-messages/README.md

 `package`: The name of the package being updated.

 `changed_files`: An array of the files changed in the update, if available.

+`release_notes`: An array of links to release notes, if available.